kata-containers/kata-containers/Stable-Branch-Strategy.md

 | `stable-1.1` | `1.1.3` | (unmaintained) |

 Note, the stable-1.1 branch will still exist with tag 1.1.3, but under current plans it is not maintained further.
-The next tag applied to master will be 1.4.0-rc0.
+The next tag applied to master will be 1.4.0-alpha0.
+We would then create a couple of alpha releases gathering features targeted for that particular release (in this case 1.4.0), followed by a release candidate.
+The release candidate marks a feature freeze.
+A new stable branch is created for the release candidate.
+Only bug fixes and any security issues are added to the branch going forward until release 1.4.0 is made.

 ## Backporting Process